flashcards-engine/flashcards-engine/README.md

 flashcard sets, and nest groupings within one another like folders.

-Flashcards engine can be a useful study tool as it provides a great deal of flexibility in how you organize your flashcards.
+Flashcards engine can be a useful study tool as it provides a great deal of flexibility in how you organize your flashcards, mirroring exactly the structure of your learning plan in order to best design an approach to learning new topics.

 To install Flashcards Engine, see below section [How to install](#how-to-install).